Functional WMMSE Algorithm for Multiuser Continuous Aperture Array Systems: Abstract

 \section{Abstract}

-In this paper, a functional extension of the weighted minimum mean-squared error (WMMSE) algorithm is proposed for downlink beamforming in multiuser multiple-input multiple-output (MU-MIMO) systems where both base station (BS) and users employ continuous aperture array (CAPA).
-The method lifts the matrices and vectors in the classical discrete WMMSE recursion to continuous functions by replacing matrix products and inner products with integrals over the apertures.
-Practically, we apply a Galerkin projection to map functions to coefficient matrices, solve the resulting discrete WMMSE problem via closed–form updates, and then lift these updates back to the functional domain.
-All integrals are implemented using Gauss-Legendre quadrature, which preserves the closed-form structure through weighted matrix products.
-Simulation results show that the proposed method outperforms baselines in both spectral efficiency (SE) and computational complexity.
+In this paper, we develop a functional weighted minimum mean-squared error (WMMSE) algorithm for downlink beamforming in multiuser continuous aperture array (CAPA) systems where both the base station (BS) and users are equipped with CAPAs.
+We first present a closed-form expression for the achievable rate in multiuser CAPA systems, based on which the equivalence between maximizing the sum rate and minimizing the sum of weighted mean-squared errors (MSE) is established.
+We then employ the orthonormal basis expansion to transform the formulated functional optimization problem into a parameter optimization problem.
+By deriving the first-order optimality conditions of the parameter optimization problem and mapping them back to the functional domain, we obtain the update equations of the proposed functional WMMSE algorithm.
+Simulation results show that the proposed method outperforms discretization-based baselines in both sum rate and computational complexity.